Priest Lake Water Quality Monitoring

 Water quality is important aspect of almost all business, homeowners and visitors to the Priest Lake region.
 A 1996 Recreational User Survey that was conducted by the U.S. Forest Service, Idaho Department of Lands and the University of Idaho indicated that the number of recreation user days to the Priest Lake drainage nearly topped those of Glacier National Park in Montana.
 This study also found that 50 percent to those recreation user days were associated with water-based recreation such as, shoreline camping, boating, swimming and fishing.
 All of this above mentioned activities are closely, if not intimately connected with water quality.

 The SCA conducts routine water quality monitoring on Priest Lake in conjunction with Idaho Department of Environmental Quality’s Citizen Voluntary Monitoring Program (CVMP).
-Water samples are collected and submitted to laboratory for analysis of Total Nitrogen (LL), Total Phosphorus (LL), Chlorophyll-a, and Phytoplankton.
-Profile measurements of water temp and dissolved oxygen are also conducted at as many as 15 sites around Priest Lake from May-October.
+Water samples are collected and submitted to laboratory for analysis of Total Nitrogen (LL), Total Phosphorus (LL), Chlorophyll-a, and in some areas, Phytoplankton.
+Profile measurements of water temp and dissolved oxygen are also conducted at as many as 15 sites around Priest Lake from June-September.
 We rely heavily on donations or grants from local property owners, the Equinox Foundation, the Agouron Institute, and recreationalists who love Priest Lake to provide financial support for this program.

 SCA Water Quality Monitoring work